c-base/astrocize/Hydraulic Orbital Swimming Emulator (H.O.S.E.)/README.md

 ## Treading water in micro-gravity

-H.O.S.E. is a device to excercise in a fluid without getting wet.
+H.O.S.E. is a device to exercise in a fluid without getting wet.
 The initial idea was to just have a tank filled with water and a lid connected to a rubber pant as depicted in the following picture:

 ![blueprint](https://raw.githubusercontent.com/c-base/astrocize/master/Hydraulic%20Orbital%20Swimming%20Emulator%20%28H.O.S.E.%29/HOSE_ISS2_with_handles_explosion3.png)